mondbr/pands-project/README.md

 - **print(average_val)**

 Then I wanted to see the the average value for each variable for each species.
-After grouping DataFrame df by the 'spiecies' I calculated the mean of each numerical column for each species group.
+After grouping DataFrame df by the 'species' I calculated the mean of each numerical column for each species group.
 I was reffering to information available on [pandas.pydata.org](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html)

 The output is: